“Johnny Come Lately”

 The soldier did get home safely.
 He married his British bride.
 He was celebrated upon his return, and they had a family.
 They had a grandson.

 The narrator is thinking about his grandfather as he himself returns home from the Vietnam war and realizes that the chain is now broken.
 The narrative has changed.
 Soldiers return home from a war that the people did not support or understand.
 The pride of the civil war is missing.
 The victory elation that followed World War II is missing.
 People are angry.
-They are apathetic.
+People are apathetic.

 “Now I’m standing on a runway in San Diego